- Developers

 -

-Examine the exported file.
-Notice that it contains the SQL to recreate the table as well as the data of the table.
+The archive file contains the SQL to recreate the table as well as the data of the table, as shown below.

 -